gymrek-lab/gymreklab.github.io/doc/Food.rst

 Einstein's Bagels
 ~~~~~~~~~~~~~~~~~
-You can order a Baker's dozen with `Doordash <https://www.doordash.com/store/einstein-bros-bagels-san-diego-68498>`_.
+1. You can order a Baker's dozen with `Doordash <https://www.doordash.com/store/einstein-bros-bagels-san-diego-68498>`_.
+A day before the event (and preferably during working hours), send out a poll (in the #food channel on Slack) to see what kinds of bagels people want.
+Note that Melissa (and Kelly if you're ordering for CAST) do not usually reply to the poll but should always be included in the headcount.
+2. I would recommending ordering 1.5 hrs ahead of time, so the food arrives 30 mins ahead of time and you have some buffer time.
 I usually get the Plain and Honey Almond smears.
-Make sure to ask for them to be pre-sliced!
+Make sure to ask for 1) the bagels to be pre-sliced and 2) at least two knives (for the smear)!
+3. You can try to fit any remaining bagels in the lab fridge or take them home.
+4. After the event, make sure to :ref:`clean up the meeting room <food-cleanup>` and :ref:`submit your receipt <food-reimbursement>` for reimbursement.
+Refer to the directions below.

 General Questions
 ~~~~~~~~~~~~~~~~~